inventorbit/gridbox_docs/_docs/gridbox-editor.md

 <img src="../../img/element_properties.png" />

 Any time you select something in the canvas, you will notice that the ELEMENT Properties tab on the left is changing.
-Any components has specific fields that can be edited to customize its aspect, like  text, class name, color, etc...
+Any component has specific fields that can be edited to customize its aspect, like  text, class name, color, etc...

 Keep track of your selection in the canvas or using the component tree below the toolbar.

 ### Live Code Editor